Updated Mar 01, 2026

 Key Steps:

-- Set up Xero Developer Account: Register for free, generate API credentials, and test with Xero's Demo Company.
+• Set up Xero Developer Account: Register for free, generate API credentials, and test with Xero's Demo Company.

-- Integrate Xero API with Adalo: Use tools like DreamFactory to manage API calls and securely connect data.
+• Integrate Xero API with Adalo: Use tools like DreamFactory to manage API calls and securely connect data.

-- Add Authentication and Logic: Secure your app with OAuth 2.0 and enable real-time data updates.
+• Add Authentication and Logic: Secure your app with OAuth 2.0 and enable real-time data updates.

-- Test and Launch: Validate functionality with demo data, then deploy to web, iOS, and Android without rebuilding.
+• Test and Launch: Validate functionality with demo data, then deploy to web, iOS, and Android without rebuilding.

 Adalo lets you build one app and deploy it seamlessly across platforms, saving time and effort.
 Whether you're a small business owner or a developer, this guide simplifies the process of creating a tailored financial management app.
+With over 3 million apps created on the platform and a visual builder described as "easy as PowerPoint," you're working with a proven system.

-Build an app in 15 minutes with the Xero AI Prompt Library
+Build an App in 15 Minutes with the Xero AI Prompt Library

 Step 1: Set Up Your Xero Developer App